lumlumva/cse15l-lab-reports/lab3.md

    grep -i "atp" ./technical/biomed/1471-230X-2-23.txt
         ] , ATP [ 4 5 ] , and bile salts [ 6 ] .
 In addition to the
    ```
-   - `grep -i` command would find the input word within the file regardless if it is capitalized or not, as `-i` is case-insensitive.
+   - The `grep -i` command would find the input word within the file regardless if it is capitalized or not, as `-i` is case-insensitive.
 Where it allows for flexible and inclusive searches by ignoring case sensitvity in the files.

 All command line descriptions are found in Visual Studio Code with command `man grep`.